 Get a high standard potting mix.
 Identify whether your potting mix has already been mixed with fertilizer, so you won’t need to add your own.
 If it doesn’t have any fertilizer, then you may want to use fertilizer to condition your soil for growing your cucumbers.

 Note that cucumbers are considered heavy feeders.
-As such, it is better to use a slow-release fertilizer mix to give you the confidence that your plant will grow consistently.
-If you prefer, you can use a diluted, liquid fish emulsion every two weeks during their growing season.
+As such, it is important to consistently feed or to use a slow-release fertilizer mix to give you the best crop and the plant will grow consistently.

 You need to maintain warm soil for cucumbers to grow.
-Cucumbers grow best between 70°F and 95°F temperature.
+Cucumbers grow best between 21°C (70ºF) and 35ºC (95°F) temperature.
 You should know that the type of pot you use can impact how your cucumbers grow.
 Note that some pots heat up faster.
 The black plastic pot can reach the preferred temperature quicker than other pots made from different materials.

 Starting the Seeds